Christopher Tolkien: The challenge of the legendarium

-Tolkien wrote a great deal of material in the Middle-earth legendarium that remained unpublished in his lifetime.
+J. R. R. Tolkien wrote a great deal of material in the Middle-earth legendarium that remained unpublished in his lifetime.
 He had originally intended to publish The Silmarillion alongside The Lord of the Rings in the 1950s, but it was rejected by his publisher.
 Parts of it were in a finished state when he died in 1973, but the project was incomplete.
 He once called his son his "chief critic and collaborator", and named him his literary executor.
-Christopher organised the masses of his father's unpublished writings, some of them written on odd scraps of paper half a century earlier.
+Christopher Tolkien organised the masses of his father's unpublished writings, some of them written on odd scraps of paper half a century earlier.
 Much of the material was handwritten; frequently a fair draft was written over a half-erased first draft, and names of characters routinely changed between the beginning and the end of the same draft.
 He explained:

 By the time of my father's death the amount of writing in existence on the subject of the Three Ages was huge in quantity (since it extended over a lifetime), disordered, more full of beginnings than of ends, and varying in content from heroic verse in the ancient English alliterative metre to severe historical analysis of his own extremely difficult languages: a vast repository and labyrinth of story, of poetry, of philosophy, and of philology ...
 To bring it into publishable form was a task at once utterly absorbing and alarming in its responsibility toward something that is unique.

 From The Silmarillion to The History of Middle-earth

-Christopher and Kay produced a single-volume edition of The Silmarillion for publication in 1977.
+Christopher Tolkien and Kay produced a single-volume edition of The Silmarillion for publication in 1977.
 Its success led to the publication of Unfinished Tales in 1980, and then to the far larger project of The History of Middle-earth in 12 volumes between 1983 and 1996.
-Most of the original source-texts that Christopher used to construct The Silmarillion were published in this way.
+Most of the original source-texts that he used to construct The Silmarillion were published in this way.
 Charles Noad comments that the 12-volume History had done something that a putative single-volume edition of The Silmarillion with embedded commentary could not have achieved: it had changed people's perspective on Tolkien's Middle-earth writings, from being centred on The Lord of the Rings to what it had always been in Tolkien's mind: Silmarillion-centred.
 Noad adds that "The whole series of The History of Middle-earth is a tremendous achievement and makes a worthy and enduring testament to one man's creative endeavours and to another's explicatory devotion.
 It reveals far more about Tolkien's invented world than any of his readers in pre-Silmarillion days could ever have imagined or hoped for."